-A piercing novel about the experience of a life abroad in a cultural setting not one’s own: Reut is an Israeli translator in Paris with a French husband and their child.
-But she feels isolated and misunderstood, resulting in a sense of estrangement that explodes at a festive dinner party with affluent, intellectual friends.
-During the sumptuous meal, she sits on the edge of her chair, alert and navigating a tangle of cultural codes with which she’s never been fully at ease.
-Will she escape the alienation that accompanies her everywhere?
-Where I Am, Dana Shem-Ur’s virtuoso debut, blends comedy and travelogue to examine a woman’s attitudes about belonging to a man, to a culture, to a language.
-It concerns migration and wandering, long journeys and changing landscapes.
-This intimate, heartbreaking book portrays a profoundly human yearning to stop everything, to lay down one’s head, and to feel—if only for a moment—at home.
+A piercing novel about life abroad in a cultural setting not one’s own: Reut is an Israeli translator living in Paris with a French husband and their child.
+She’s made sacrifices for her family but now feels a simmering discontent and estrangement that explodes at a festive dinner party with affluent, intellectual friends.
+During the sumptuous meal, she navigates a tangle of cultural codes with which she’s never been fully at ease.
+This is a novel about big life choices that examines a woman’s attitudes about belonging to a man, to a culture, to a language.
+Where I Am is an intimate, witty book portraying a profoundly human yearning to stop everything, to lay down one’s head, and to feel—if only for a moment—at home.

 When Reut lay down on the bed, she knew there was no chance of getting real rest.
 Onlookers might speculate about a range of scenarios: a casual observer would see a woman on the cusp of middle age, well groomed, home after a dull day of work, physically and mentally exhausted.
 Her unusual posture—lying there obliquely on top of the blankets, shoes still on, light still on—was the obvious outcome of fatigue.